verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 $ kubectl logs tododomain-adminserver -n todo-list -c fluentd-stdout-sidecar
 ```

-### Fluentd daemonset
+### Fluentd DaemonSet
-Verrazzano deploys a Fluentd daemonset which runs one Fluentd replica per node in the `verrazzano-system` namespace.
+Verrazzano deploys a Fluentd DaemonSet which runs one Fluentd replica per node in the `verrazzano-system` namespace.
 Each instance pulls logs from the node's `/var/log/containers` directory and writes them to the target Elasticsearch index.
 The index name is based on the namespace associated with the record, using this format: `verrazzano-namespace-<record namespace>`.

 For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to Elasticsearch.
 The index used is named `verrazzano-namespace-verrazzano-system` because the VMI runs in the `verrazzano-system` namespace.